 Wearing a mouth-nose covering

-Mouth and nose coverings intercept droplets that are expelled when speaking, coughing or sneezing.
-The risk of infecting another person by coughing or sneezing is reduced.
+Mouth-to-nose coverage intercepts droplets that you expel when you talk, cough, or sneeze.
+The risk of infecting another person through coughing or sneezing is reduced.
 Wearing a mouth-nose covering is therefore above all protection for others.

 Während des Atmens werden von infizierten Personen infektiöse große und kleine Tröpfchen und noch kleinere Aerosole freigesetzt.
 Quelle: Science; Grafik: chm, mia/Science